Waterways Journal (current issue)

 Archivists Linda Barley and John Benson list an impressive selection of recent additions to the Canal and River Trust Waterways Archive at Ellesmere Port.

-The current and previous issues of the Waterways Journal are available at WMS meetings, the shop at the NWM and from canalside shops.
+The current and previous issues of the Waterways Journal are available at WMS meetings, the shop at the National Waterways Museum and from other canalside shops.

 Volume 1 – £6.35